-Here are some FAQs related to education and DACA.
+Here are some Frequently Asked Questions we receive related to education and DACA.

 Q: I am undocumented, how do I pay for my education?

 Q: Can I go to graduate school as an undocumented student?

 A: Yes and yes!
 Just keep in mind that there are certain challenges that need to be overcome.
 Although it is challenging to pursue a graduate education as an undocumented student, many of us have enrolled in graduate programs across the country.
 Check out the inspirational stories and pieces of advice written by fellow undocumented graduate students.
 And don’t forget to join our growing network of prospective, current, and former undocumented graduate students.

 Q: Can I apply for DACA even though I’m still in high school/haven’t graduated yet?